 Eating out with kids

-Keeping it casual, weekend farmers' markets serve great value breakfasts at the Entertainment Quarter in Moore Park, Paddington, Balmain and Leichardt's Orange Grove.
-Join the locals for fresh juices and hearty breakfasts at beaches from Bondi, Bronte or north to Manly.
+Keeping it casual, weekend markets serve great value brunch at the Entertainment Quarter in Moore Park, Paddington, Potts Point, Balmain and Leichardt's .
+Join the locals for fresh juices and hearty breakfasts at beachside cafes in Bronte and Coogee.